Synerise/ios-sdk/README.md

 2. `Synerise.setDelegate` - Sets delegate to handle actions from SyneriseSDK.
 See **SyneriseSDK delegate** section for more information.
 3. `Tracker.setLoggingEnabled` - Enables logs for Tracker module.
 See **Debug logs** section for more information.
 4. `Tracker.setAutoTrackMode` - Sets proper mode for view tracking.
 See **Tracker** section for more information.
+5. `Tracker.setConfiguration` - Sets custom configuration for Tracker module.
-5. `Client.setLoggingEnabled` - Enables logs for Tracker module.
+6. `Client.setLoggingEnabled` - Enables logs for Tracker module.
 See **Debug logs** section for more information.
+7. `Client.setConfiguration` - Sets custom configuration for Client module.
-6. `Profile.setLoggingEnabled` - Enables logs for Profile module.
+8. `Profile.setLoggingEnabled` - Enables logs for Profile module.
 See **Debug logs** section for more information.
+9. `Profile.setPoolUuid` - Sets your pool's universally unique identifier.
+See **Profile** section for more information.
-7. `Injector.setLoggingEnabled` - Enables logs for Injector module.
+10. `Injector.setLoggingEnabled` - Enables logs for Injector module.
 See **Debug logs** section for more information.
-8. `Injector.setAutomatic` - Fetches your Injector content right away.
+11. `Injector.setAutomatic` - Fetches your Injector content right away.
 See **Injector** section for more information.
-9. `Injector.setWalkthroughDelegate` - Sets delegate to handle walkthrough actions.
+12. `Injector.setWalkthroughDelegate` - Sets delegate to handle walkthrough actions.
 See **Injector** section for more information.
-10. `Injector.setBannerDelegate` - Sets delegate to handle banner actions.
+13. `Injector.setBannerDelegate` - Sets delegate to handle banner actions.
 See **Injector** section for more information.

 ## Debug logs